-The Employee Relations unit shall provide the Staff Grievance Committee with copies of the original grievance and supervisory and management responses at Step 1 & Step 2, if applicable, in advance of the hearing.
-If the grievance pertains to job performance, the Office of Human Resources will also provide copies of the employee’s position description, and the employee or department must provide copies of the three most recent performance evaluations on file.
+The Employee Relations Office shall provide the Staff Grievance Committee with copies of the original grievance and supervisory and management responses at Step 1 and Step 2, if applicable, in advance of the hearing.
+If the grievance pertains to job performance, the Human Resources department will also provide copies of the employee’s position description, and the employee or department must provide copies of the three most recent performance evaluations on file.
 The grievant and respondent shall each receive a complete copy of all documentation.

 D. Hearing Agenda

-The Staff Grievance Committee shall be convened upon receiving a grievance from the Employee Relations Unit of the Office of Human Resources.
+The Staff Grievance Committee shall be convened upon receiving a grievance from the Employee Relations Office in Human Resources.
 The committee shall submit the grievance materials, its summary of the grievance, and its recommendations to the department head or director within 15 workdays of its receipt of the request.
 The committee will adopt its own guidelines regarding the hearing agenda, subject to each individual grievance case.
 All parties requested to participate in the hearing are expected to attend.

 E. Witness Statements

 Either the grievant or respondent may propose that the committee interview witnesses by providing a list of proposed witnesses in advance to the committee together with a brief statement as to what evidence the witness is expected to present.
 The committee may also call its own witnesses.

 The decision as to the relevance of witness testimony, if any, and whether or not the witness shall be called shall be within the sole discretion of the chair, in consultation with the committee.

 Witness testimony shall be limited to matters that have a direct bearing on the grievance.
 Character interviews are not permitted.